 White powdery mildew is easily cured by acting quickly, removing infected leaves, spraying with alkaline household remedies like milk and baking soda, or applying an antifungal oil like neem oil.
 Be sure to repeat as many times as required to rid yourself of any reinfestation of the dreaded white powdery mildew.

 Can powdery mildew harm humans?

 Powdery white mildew is very harmful to humans if ingested or inhaled.
-If you are working with a plant that has been infected by these white spots, it is advisable to work outside where there is better airflow and to wear a face mask to limit your exposure to the microscopic spores.
-Some people are severely allergic to mold spores, and white powdery mildew is a particularly aggressive mold that reproduces through spores.
-Having a plant or affected object near you can trigger allergic reactions, cause breathing complications, and lead to eczema.
+If you are working with a plant infected by these white spots, it is advisable to work outside where there is better airflow and wear a face mask to limit exposure to microscopic spores.
+Some people are severely allergic to mold spores, and white powdery mildew is a particularly aggressive mold reproducing through spores.
+A plant or affected object near you can trigger allergic reactions, cause breathing complications, and lead to eczema.

 The Final Spot

 White powdery mildew has the potential to ruin a plant.
 Acting quickly helps your chances of winning the fight against the microscopic spores that mildew releases daily.

 Be sure to wear protective respiratory equipment when you work with infected mold plants.